Top Ten Best Kansas Albums

 14 Always Never the Same

 I love this album!
 It works so well with the orchestra.
-So good to hear different, orchestral versions of my favorites "The Wall" and "Dust in the Wind".
-There are new songs on the album too and Steve's vocals are on top form.
-Another album which should be in the top 5!
+It is so good to hear different, orchestral versions of my favorites "The Wall" and "Dust in the Wind."
+There are new songs on the album too, and Steve's vocals are in top form.
+This is another album that should be in the top 5!

 15 The Absence of Presence